 Everyone knows about St. Clair County and South Florida.
-But the defense teams actually winning in these jurisdictions aren't avoiding them — they're outpreparing the plaintiff bar with data most legal departments don't even collect.
+But the defense teams actually winning in these jurisdictions aren't avoiding them — they're outpreparing the plaintiff bar with venue intelligence and verdict data most legal departments don't even collect.
+Litigation Sentinel published a free Nuclear Verdicts and Judicial Hellholes Interactive Heat Map to help you see where the risk is concentrated — and where it's accelerating.

 Not on purpose.
 But when you're getting a narrative summary 90 days after the fact, you're making decisions on stale information.
 Here's what real-time case intelligence actually looks like — and why the difference matters more than most CLOs realize.